risawitama/verbose-potato/README.md

-## Did you hear about the chameleon who couldn't change color?
-They had a reptile dysfunction.
+## A man got hit in the head with a can of Coke, but he was alright because it was a soft drink.